 2. Look at different electric vehicle options

 If choosing an electric car, you probably want to prioritise range (the number of miles it can drive with its battery fully charged) alongside price and ethics.
-The average electric car can go 194 miles after charging and some now have a range of over 300 miles.
-Some electric vehicles will do as little as 85 miles though, so check that you’re getting one that meets your needs.
+The average electric car could go around 220 miles after charging as of 2021, and the figure is only going to increase over the next few years.
+Some very high end models now have a range of over 400 miles.
+Other electric vehicles will do as little as 85 miles though, so check that you’re getting one that meets your needs (particularly with older cars if buying second hand).

 Unsurprisingly, the more expensive cars usually have better range.
 A Tesla Model S will have a range of around 350 miles.
-Whereas a Honda eAdvance will take you just 105.
+Whereas some Mini Electrics will take you just 110.

-Next Green Car is a great website for comparing range, charging time and emissions if getting a hybrid.
+The Electric Vehicle Database is a great website for comparing range, charging time and efficiency for pure electrics.

 Our shopping guide to cars rates and ranks 39 different car brands.
 As well as carbon issues, it discusses conflict minerals and biodiesel, and highlights companies involved in military supply.